Mentorship Program

 Why Mentorship?

-The BCLA Mentorship Program exists to connect and empower Association members by fostering positive relationships in the library community.
+The BCLA Mentorship Program exists to connect and empower library workers by fostering positive relationships in the library community.
 The program encourages sharing, and aims to promote leadership and commitment to the profession.

 Benefits to mentors: